Looking for more?

 Okay, so if you read enough posts on this website and you’ll probably find out more than you ever wanted to know about a girl who compulsively buys power tools (and sometimes farm animals), but here’s the short version:

 I am, in fact, a girl (proving once and for all that having boobs and being able to read a tape measure are not mutually exclusive.)
-Currently in my early thirties and single, unless you count my ongoing love-affair with my drill, which you probably should since it’s outlasted my last two relationships.
+Currently in my early thirties and single-handedly renovating an old farm house and managing a small farm.
+I spend a lot of time with my drill.

 I also love learning new things, figuring stuff out on my own, the smell of sawdust, and drinking a cold beer while watching the sun set behind my property after a hard days work.